Ronja-Mueller/Samplify/README.md

 **Mandatory:**

-- `<directory>`: Path to images on vector.
+- `<directory>`: Path to images

 **Optional:**

 - `<rf_model_path>`: Path to the Random Forest model (default: `TripBlockDefault_RF.pkl`).
 - `--segmentation-only`: Run segmentation without classification.
-- --regenerate-summary: Skip image analysis and regenerate a .xlsx summary from an existing seed_parameters_*.csv file in the given 'out' directory.
+- `--regenerate-summary`: Skip image analysis and regenerate a .xlsx summary from an existing seed_parameters_*.csv file in the given 'out' directory.
 This avoids reprocessing images.

 ### **Examples**